Atatürk's reforms: Reformation of Islam

 The Ottoman Empire was an Islamic state in which the head of the state, the Sultan, also held the position of Caliph.
 The social system was organized around the millet structure.
-The millet structure allowed a great degree of religious, cultural and ethnic continuity across the society but at the same time permitted the religious ideology to be incorporated into the administrative, economic and political system.
-One can define this way of life as Islamism (Political Islam): "the belief that Islam should guide social and political as well as personal life".
+The millet structure allowed a great degree of religious, cultural, and ethnic continuity across the society, but at the same time permitted the religious ideology to be incorporated into the administrative, economic, and political system.

 There were two sections of the elite group at the helm of the discussions for the future.
 These were the "Islamist reformists" and the "Westernists".
 Many basic goals were common to both groups.
-Some secular intellectuals, and even certain reform-minded Muslim thinkers, accepted the view that social progress in Europe had followed the Protestant reformation, as expressed in François Guizot's Histoire de la civilisation en Europe (1828).
+Some secular intellectuals, and even certain reform-minded Muslim thinkers, accepted the view that social progress in Europe had followed the Protestant Reformation, as expressed in François Guizot's Histoire de la civilisation en Europe (1828).
 The reform-minded Muslim thinkers concluded from the Lutheran experience that the reform of Islam was imperative.
-Abdullah Cevdet, İsmail Fenni Ertuğrul and Kılıçzâde İsmail Hakkı (İsmail Hakkı Kılıçoğlu), who were westernist thinkers, took their inspiration rather from the subsequent marginalization of religion in European societies.
-To them, a reformed religion had only a temporary role to play as an instrument for the modernization of society, after which it would be cast aside (from public life and limited to personal life).
+Abdullah Cevdet, İsmail Fenni Ertuğrul, and Kılıçzâde İsmail Hakkı (İsmail Hakkı Kılıçoğlu), who were Westernist thinkers, took their inspiration rather from the subsequent marginalization of religion in European societies.
+To them, a reformed religion had only a temporary role to play as an instrument for the modernization of society, after which it would be cast aside from public life and limited to personal life.

-Westernization
+Modernization

 The Young Turks and other Ottoman intellectuals asked the question of the position of the empire regarding the West (primarily taken to mean Christian Europe).
 The West represented intellectual and scientific ascendancy, and provided the blueprint for the ideal society of the future.